Technology & Product

 We do offer 2 pre-defined packages that act as good introductory trial products, allowing our clients to test the motion analysis on a limited set of exercises.
 These are the “Starter Workout Trial” and the “Customized Trial”.
 Both packages grant a non-commercial trial license for 3 months and include our full support for integration and the development of new exercises.
-They start from CHF 3000 and CHF 2500 respectively per month.

 When was VAY founded?
 How did it get where it is today?

 How does VaySports compare to AppleAR kit, with the exception of multi-device compatibility?